Skip to content

 SQL Templates

-• Seeding data from external files
+• Seeding reference data from CSV or JSON files

-noorm solves this with templates.
 Any file ending in .sql.tmpl is processed before execution.
 Templates look like SQL with embedded logic.
 They auto-load data files, inherit helpers, and have access to secrets and config.

 Basic Syntax